mxx-lxg/sass-scaffold/README.md

 ## Installation

 #### 1.
-Checkout into project css folder for maximum convenience.
+Checkout or download into project css folder for maximum convenience.

 #### 2.
 run